Remote Education Provision

 We would obviously like our pupils and families to engage in as much of our offer as they can, however we fully understand the huge challenges living with a child with complex needs can bring.
 We would say therefore, that if what we are suggesting results in a more stressed and less happy household, the families should pick and choose what works for them.

 As a school we now use Evidence for Learning, a web-based programme that allows home and school to post and view learning evidence and comment on it.
 We would encourage all families to use this as a link to school and their child’s learning whether they are at home or in school.
 Learning objectives can be linked to this evidence and it will inform our termly assessments too.
 We recognise that some of our families may not have suitable online access at home.
 If this is the case, parents should let school know and we will be able to provide a basic set-up if it is necessary for learning.

-Parental contact will be logged on CPOMs and this will be closely monitored by all the safeguarding team, including the Family Support Worker, Rachel Green.
+Parental contact will be logged on CPOMs and this will be closely monitored by all the safeguarding team.

-The Family Support Worker will be monitoring how an isolation period/remote learning has impacted on families and can identify where additional support is needed.
+The Family Support Workers will be monitoring how an isolation period/remote learning has impacted on families and can identify where additional support is needed.
 There will be close working with class teachers, social care, and health professionals to ensure the right support is provided and this will be monitored.
-The FSW may also support transition back to school after a period of isolation through liaison with parents, transport, and class teams.
+The Family Support Workers may also support transition back to school after a period of isolation through liaison with parents, transport, and class teams.